 Setting up ENV

 A really important step in the process is configuring the .env file.
-You can do that either by going on the interface in the Modify Software section through the Configuration tab or by using the EB CLI command (
+You can do that by going on the interface in the Modify Software section through the Configuration tab.
+Or, you can use the EB CLI command (

 eb setenv VAR_NAME=KEY)

 Add the following file to .ebextensions on the root of your project.
 Elastic Beanstalk will recognized it and take it into consideration for the deployment.